 The concert opened with the Gräfin Mariza Overture by Hungarian composer Emmerich Kálmán.
-This work emanates from the era of Operettas made famous by composers like Sigmund Romberg and Franz Lehár.
-It brings listeners back to an era of music that is romantically lush and rich.
-We hear extravagant portamentos of which Fritz Kreisler would approve, string sections harmonically divided for a richer sound, and romantic sentimentality.
+This work emanates from the era of Operettas, made famous by composers like Sigmund Romberg and Franz Lehár.
+It brings listeners back to an era of romantically lush and rich music.
+We hear extravagant portamentos of which Fritz Kreisler would approve, string sections harmonically divided for a richer sound and romantic sentimentality.
 This dramatic, panoramic work exemplified the era’s style and demonstrated the orchestra’s ability to express its moods and contrasts.

-Violinist Misty Drake stood and described Franz Lizst Les Preludes, which was to be performed next.
-She noted Lizst’s inspiration, his development of the tone poem, and described the motif that was to drive the work’s structure.
+Violinist Misty Drake stood and described Franz Liszt’s Les Preludes, which was to be performed next.
+She noted Lizst’s inspiration for the development of the tone poem and described the motif that was to drive the work’s structure.
 She called on a flutist to demonstrate the motivic foundation.
 Her insights informed audience members to follow the motif and means of expressing the work’s sentience.
 The performance met and exceeded expectations.
 It was immediately evident that the orchestra could effectively perform grand, late 19th-century romantic music.
-Apparent were excellent ensemble work, intonation, pitch, adherence to tempi and dynamics, and sheer musicality.
+Apparent were excellent ensemble work, intonation, pitch, adherence to tempo and dynamics, and sheer musicality.

 Violinist Adam Jeffreys introduced Zoltán Kodály’s work Dances of Galánta.
 He spoke of the composer’s efforts in memorializing Hungarian folk songs in recorded media near the turn of the 20th century.
 He also noted frequent clarinet solos that emerge in the work.
-The orchestra captured and projected the intense pathos and picturesque qualities of the work.
+The orchestra captured and projected the work’s intense pathos and picturesque qualities.
 Clarinet solos were exposed and challenging indeed and beautifully performed.
-At times, one could imagine dancers immersed in a celebration of folkish vitality.
+Sometimes, one could imagine dancers immersed in a celebration of folkish vitality.

-Conductor Zachary Schwartzman guides the orchestra with dramatic precision to ultimately express a kaleidoscope of coruscating musical colors.
-He delivers cues, tempo changes, metrical nuances, and expression with aplomb.
+Conductor Zachary Schwartzman dramatically guided the orchestra to express a kaleidoscope of coruscating musical colors.
+He delivers cues, tempo changes, metrical nuances, and expressions with aplomb.
 He draws energy, excitement, and sheer musicality from the young artists.
-Balance is excellent, and we can hear soloists clearly throughout every work, whether winds, brass, strings, and percussion, including instruments that generally play over or blend with an orchestra accompaniment.
+Balance is excellent, and we can hear soloists clearly throughout every work, whether winds, brass, strings, or percussion, including instruments that generally play over or blend with an orchestra accompaniment.
 Musical meaning gleaned is expressed with eloquence, finish, and virtuosity.

-Excellent program notes were written by orchestra members, and several orchestra members stood and introduced themselves and the next work to the audience.
+Orchestra members wrote excellent program notes, and several orchestra members stood and introduced themselves and the next work to the audience.
 These were personal, articulate, and well-informed, akin to Leonard Bernstein’s work with children’s concerts a generation or so ago.

 This is an excellent orchestra and fine organization.
 The full house, supporters, and enthusiastic audience confirm that.
 Be sure to look ahead to future concerts.